mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 If your only plan for sharing your writing is submitting it to Hacker News, you're going to get your heart broken a lot.

-In this lesson, I'll show how to find other channels in which to share your articles if they don't receive attention on Hacker News.
+In this lesson, I'll show how to find other channels for your articles if they don't receive attention on Hacker News.

 ### Lesson 4: Elevate Your Writing